PeterHUistyping/M3ashy/README.md

 To support future research, we contribute two new material datasets and introduce two BRDF distributional metrics for more rigorous evaluation.
 We demonstrate the effectiveness of NeuMaDiff through extensive experiments, including a novel statistics-based constrained synthesis approach, which enables the generation of materials of desired categories.

-# Dataset
+# Dataset and base model

 Our NeuMERL dataset weights are upload at AI community Hugging Face [NeuMERL dataset](https://huggingface.co/datasets/Peter2023HuggingFace/NeuMERL).

+The checkpoint of the base models are upload at Hugging Face [Synthesis model checkpoint](https://huggingface.co/Peter2023HuggingFace/NeuMaDiff).

+# Installation
+Environment: TODO

 # How to run

 TODO

-TODO: add a Python notebook
+TODO: also add a Python notebook

 # Citation